 Although losing out on so much income is hard given we now have more expenses taking care of our son, I wouldn't miss out on the first two years of my son's life for any amount of money.

 You could give me a billion dollars, and if I had to be away from home for 14 hours a day to make that money, I would decline.
 I've spent time with billionaires before, and they are just like you and me, except they fly private everywhere.

 Over the past two years, I have witnessed his every milestone: his first smile, his first rollover, his first crawl, his first steps, his first words, and so many more.
 Each milestone witnessed felt like a blessing.
 I hope due to all the time both of us have spent with him, we will have an even stronger bond as he grows up.

-I’ve gotten to know a couple of nannies over the two years and they have told me how they won’t tell the parents about new milestones so that the parents can think they are first time witnesses.
+I've gotten to know a couple of nannies over the two years.
+They have told me how they won't tell the parents about new milestones so that the parents can think they are first time witnesses.